Per Ola Kristensson | PhD in Computer Science at St Andrews

 St Andrews viewed from a nearby hiking trail

-The School of Computer Science is a member of the Scottish Informatics and Computer Science Alliance (SICSA) and our research group in Human Computer Interaction is actively cooperating with the Universities of Edinburgh and Glasgow within the SICSA multimodal interaction theme.
+The School of Computer Science is a member of the Scottish Informatics and Computer Science Alliance (SICSA) and our research group in Human Computer Interaction is actively cooperating with the Universities of Dundee and Glasgow within the SICSA multimodal interaction theme.

 The 600-year old world-renown University of St Andrews is completely integrated with the beautiful historic town of St Andrews, world-recognised as "the home of golf".
 The town is located north of Edinburgh at the east coast of Scotland.
 Despite its small size it has three sand beaches, seven golf courses, theatres, a cinema, world-class restaurants (including a Michelin star restaurant), and much more.
 It takes about an hour to travel to St Andrews via train from Edinburgh.